 Notes

-- Make sure your light brown sugar is soft and moist.
-If your brown sugar has hardened, not to worry!
-I wrote a detailed post on how to soften brown sugar.
+- Make sure the brown sugar is soft and moist.
+If your brown sugar has hardened, don’t worry!
+Check out my detailed post on how to soften brown sugar.

 Nutrition